Harold Ramirez Player Props: Rays vs. Rangers

-On Friday, Harold Ramirez (.314 batting average in his past 10 games, with two doubles, two home runs, two walks and eight RBI) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 6:40 PM ET.
+After hitting .316 with three doubles, two home runs, two walks and eight RBI in his past 10 games, Harold Ramirez and the Tampa Bay Rays face the Texas Rangers (who will start Nathan Eovaldi) at 4:10 PM ET on Saturday.

-He hit a home run while going 1-for-3 in his previous game against the Twins.
+In his last game he had a one-hit showing (1-for-4) against the Rangers.

 Harold Ramirez Game Info & Props vs. the Rangers